 Push-ups are incredibly beneficial for your health.
 This callisthenic exercise calls all major muscle groups in your body to action; with a focus on your chest, your core, triceps, and anterior deltoids.

 If you are a woman, push-ups may even bring some extra benefits to your overall health.
 Here is three of them:

 Here is a list of seven types of push-ups for women.
 Although it is quite hard to rank them in order of difficulty - as that varies from person to person – it is fair to say that the first ones are slightly easier and the last ones slightly harder.
 If they start to get too easy for you, move onto the next one.

 The wall push-up is probably the best place to start if you have never done push-ups before (or if you cannot remember the last time you did them).
 Wall push-ups are a version of this exercise that takes away most of the gravity factor of other forms of push-ups, making them much easier to perform.

 Incline push-ups are slightly more challenging compared to wall push-ups, as they focus more heavily on your triceps and core; but they are still quite doable for beginners.
 They are much like basic push-ups, except that they are performed by leaning on a raised surface.

 To position yourself, find a surface like a small wall or a sturdy table (the lower, the harder); lean on it by extending your arms towards it and putting your palms shoulder-width apart, and keep your body straight.

 Lean forward by bending your elbows until your face is about to touch the surface.
 Hold the position for 1 second.
 Inhale as you lean down and exhale as you push yourself back up.

-Also known as girl push-ups, knee push-ups are essentially basic push-ups which are made a bit easier by having your legs touch the floor as you do them.
+Also known as girl push-ups, knee push-ups are essentially basic push-ups that are made a bit easier by having your legs touch the floor as you do them.
 Although they are called "knee" push-ups, you may want to refrain from putting all your weight on your knees while doing them as this may hurt them.
-Just focus on your upper body.
+Focus on your upper body.